UnitTestBot/jacodb/design.md

 * bytecode processing and analyzing (starting with Java 1.8)
 * an ability to update bytecode from the given location while keeping the processed data intact
 * an ability to persist data on a disk and to reuse it after restarting the application
-* fast start-up: `JCDB` should balance between returning instance as soon as possible and querying data from database in the fastest way
+* fast start-up: `JacoDB` should balance between returning instance as soon as possible and querying data from database in the fastest way

 ## API basics